sombriks/sample-graalvm/README.md

 # Sample GraalVM project

-Testing benefits of native images
+Testing the benefits of native images

 ## Requirements